High School Student Resources

 You will receive a notification at your KU email address each time a new eBill is posted to your account.
 You can update your email address in Enroll & Pay by selecting the "Personal Details" tile and then "Contact Details".

-Jayhawk Blueprint students: The Jayhawk Blueprint discounted rate applies only to courses within the program.
+Jayhawk Blueprint Students: The Jayhawk Blueprint discounted rate applies only to courses within the program.
 Courses taken outside the Jayhawk Blueprint program are billed at the standard KU undergraduate tuition rate (tuition calculator linked below).

-Financial aid and scholarships are generally not available for non-degree seeking students.
+Financial aid and scholarships are generally not available for non-degree seeking seeking students.
 However, you may be able to use funds from a 529 plan to pay tuition, if applicable.

 credit card